begh-azka/active_directory_learning/6_Group_Policy_Management/README.md

   - This way, we can also link one existing GPO to multiple OUs.
 - We can edit a GPO, change it to enforced (it will take precedence over other GPOs)
 - We can also check whether link is enabled or not by right clicking.
-- Renaming a link will change GPO's name as well.
+- Renaming or Deleting a link will rename/delete GPO's name as well.
 - GPO has multiple tabs like Scope, Details, Settings and Delegation.
 In Settings, we can set user or computer level configuration.
 - In Delegation, we can add or remove users and give them permissons such as edit, read etc. to the GPOs (Rarely Used).
 - **When we link a GPO to an OU, the policy applies to all the users or computers within that OU.**